brilliantlabsAR/docs/frame/hardware.md

 As standard, Frame comes with a feature rich Lua based OS that allows for scripting and remote access fully over Bluetooth.
 No programming cables, or proprietary software is needed to use the device.

 The firmware is fully updatable over the air.
-If you're using a Frame compatible app, these updates should be automatic, however if you're developing your own apps, take a look at the [Building Apps](/frame/building-apps-bluetooth-specs/#firmware-updates) page to see how you can implement firmware update capability into your own apps.
+If you're using a Frame compatible app, these updates should be automatic, however if you're developing your own apps, take a look at the [Frame SDK Bluetooth Specs page](/frame/frame-sdk-bluetooth-specs/#firmware-updates) to see how you can implement firmware update capability into your own apps.

 ### Customizing the firmware